 INKSTONE: China is being choked by its deserts.
 This family is fighting back

-In 2020, Xinyan rejoined BBC News as a video journalist at its Washington DC bureau, covering US domestic news, including the 2020 presidential election.
+In 2020, Xinyan rejoined BBC News as a senior video journalist at its Washington DC bureau, covering US domestic news, including the 2020 presidential election.

 She also produces the BBC's mobile-focused show Cut Through the Noise exclusively on Facebook Watch.